Trackwork Handbook

 2. Watch out for S-curves.

 The following are some of the items that must be considered before construction begins.
-Appendix 1 includes Gregg Fuhriman’s planning recommendations and also samples of the construction drawings he prepared one of the Mojave Yard modules.
+Appendix 1 includes Gregg Fuhriman’s planning recommendations and also includes construction drawings he prepared for one of the Mojave Yard modules.
 Appendix 4 is a description of how I thought through the track design of Shandin Loop.

 The Free-mo standard calls for 12” straight track between curves in opposing directions.
-Some track configurations don’t permit conformance to the standard.
-The most common non-conforming S-curves are at turnouts leading to a siding that parallels the main track and at crossovers between two parallel tracks.
-Instances like these need careful attention since they create S-curves with very short straight track segments between the curves of the turnouts.
-If possible, alter your design so that S-curves are avoided or use longer turnouts and the largest radii possible for the curves.
+Some track configurations, however, don’t permit conformance to the standard.
+The most common unaviodable non-conforming S-curves are located at turnouts leading to a siding that parallels the main track and at crossovers between two parallel tracks.
+Instances like these need careful attention since they create S-curves with very short straight track segments.
+If possible, alter your design so that non-conforming S-curves are avoided or use larger turnouts and the largest possible radius for the curves.

 Keep in mind the actual radii of turnouts as you design your trackwork.
 The chart below shows selected data for turnouts conforming to the NMRA standards.
-(NOTE: Not all manufacturers conform to the standard!):
+Not all manufacturers conform to the standard!

 Frog #